 Place on a baking sheet and pop in the oven for about 30 minutes.

-While your salmon is cooking, reheat your quinoa.
+While your salmon is cooking, reheat your rice.
 I like to add a little olive oil and rewarm in the microwave.
 Season with salt and pepper.

-Place quinoa on your plate and carefully empty the contents of the salmon packet onto the plate.
+Place rice on your plate and carefully empty the contents of the salmon packet onto the plate.
 Enjoy the meal and less cleanup!